Australia's Manufacturing, Mining & Industry Hub

 Miller’s range of Arc & TIG welders are high quality and offer ...VISION BY METRIX AUTOMATION

-FOR ADVANCED MACHINES & AUTOMATION PROJECTSSamba Hardware by Metrix
+FOR ADVANCED MACHINES & AUTOMATION PROJECTS

-Upgrade your low-end projects with an elegant HMI screenUNISTREAM BY METRIX AUTOMATION

 Latest Suppliers